 Australia has had strict transfer pricing rules for decades, but tighter laws are now in place and the Australian Taxation Office (ATO) has an increasing focus on this area.
-Australia’s transfer pricing measures aim to stop multinationals from transferring profits out of Australia to related entities in other countries with lower taxing regimes.
+Increased global and domestic scrutiny means it’s now critical for multinationals to have transfer pricing that is documented, justified and up-to-date.

-At the heart of the transfer pricing regime is the comparable arm’s length requirement test.
-If a company’s results are found to be substantially different to other non-related companies in the same industry with similar operations, the Tax Commissioner can adjust the company’s taxable income to bring it into line with the comparable arm’s length results.
+If a company’s results are found to be substantially different to other non-related companies in the same industry with similar operations, the tax authorities can adjust the company’s taxable income to bring it into line with the comparable ‘arm’s length’ results.

 Does your company satisfy the ‘arm’s length’ test?

-Recent world attention on international tax arrangements means it’s now critical for multinationals to have their transfer pricing manuals up-to-date.
-At Accru, we can assist you to meet transfer pricing obligations and ensure you are in a secure position to refute any claims put forward from an ATO transfer pricing review.
+Our transfer pricing specialists also have direct experience with ATO transfer pricing reviews and negotiating Advance Pricing Agreements (APAs) with successful outcomes.
+We can assist you to meet your transfer pricing obligations and ensure you are in a secure position to refute any claims put forward in the event of an ATO transfer pricing review.

 In addition, our approach to transfer pricing can help to identify more cost-effective arrangements for your international transactions and use real commercial drivers in making pricing decisions.

 - Transfer pricing documentation monitoring and updating in accordance with the Australian regime, addressing the ATO’s requirement for a reasonably arguable position (RAP)

 - Country by Country report, Master file and Australian local file with required disclosures for groups with AUS$1 billion turnover.